 International Students are required by U.S. law to abide by immigration regulations throughout their stay in the U.S. The United States Citizenship and Immigration Services (USCIS) admits international students to the U.S. for the sole purpose of being a full-time student.
 Participation by students in any other activity, from employment to vacation, is considered to be a privilege and is only allowable in accordance with strict USCIS rules.
 When you entered the U.S. you accepted responsibility to abide by the conditions of your nonimmigrant status.
 Failure to take appropriate measures to maintain your lawful nonimmigrant status could result in penalties for violations of immigration law.
 It is the student’s responsibility to be informed about immigration rules.
-LHU’s Institute for International Studies (IIS) provides international students with the necessary information to maintain status.
+LHU’s Center for Global Engagement (CGE) provides international students with the necessary information to maintain status.
 However, it is the student and not the university who is ultimately responsible for abiding by the USCIS rules and maintaining legal status.

 Important Acronyms to Know

 - F-2 - Dependent of F-1

 - J-1 – An exchange visitor status that can include students

 - J-2 – Dependent of a J-1